Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     # Use the same path here that you used above.
     z.retrieve_from_file('C:\\Temp\\test.zBuilder')

-You should see something like this in your script editor:
+The script editor should output something like:

 .. code-block:: python